Marawi Update 06/15: Challenges to Peace and Development Following Organized Urban Terrorist Violence in Marawi

 U.S. Role and Assistance

 On June 12, as the Philippines celebrated Independence Day, Secretary of State Rex Tillerson said, “the US will honor the enduring U.S.-Philippine alliance,” and offered support as the country confronts the rise of terrorism in the southern Philippines.
 Recently, US military officials provided weapons and equipment to enhance counter-terrorism capabilities of Philippine Marines actively engaged in the clash with militant groups.
-At a news conference, military spokesman Lieutenant Colonel Jo-Ar Herrera confirmed assistance by U.S. Special Forces providing Philippine forces with security assistance and training in the areas of intelligence, surveillance and reconnaissance.
+At a news conference, military spokesman Lieutenant Colonel Jo-Ar Herrera confirmed assistance by U.S. Special Forces providing Philippine forces with security assistance in the areas of intelligence, surveillance and reconnaissance.

 Humanitarian Aid and Development Assistance